Integrate with web or native apps by using Microsoft 365 Agents SDK

 How you integrate your agent into the application is up to you and your existing code base.
 Typically, steps to integrate your agent might include:

-2. Implementing objects and methods from the client library in your project.
+2. Implement objects and methods from the client library in your project.

-3. Injecting with DI or managing the client based on the existing design of your application, ensuring you reference the app settings for the configuration details for the agent.
+3. Inject the client by using DI or manage the client based on the existing design of your application.
+Ensure you reference the app settings for the configuration details for the agent.

-Use the default Web Chat Embed code (without development/code)
+Use the default Web Chat Embed code (without development or code)

-You can add the Copilot Studio agent to your website using an iFrame, embeddable in the HTML of the website/web app.
+You can add the Copilot Studio agent to your website by using an iFrame, which you can embed in the HTML of the website or web app.

 Screenshot of an agent's authentication settings.